drew-pi/APCS/LCT1_test.md

-## Thursday 2021-11-04 :: REVIEW :: by Andrew Piatetsky (Filling in for Anjini Katari)
+## Thursday 2021-11-04 :: REVIEW FOR TEST01 :: by Andrew Piatetsky (Filling in for Anjini Katari)
 If there are any issues feel free to let me know (apiatetsky30@stuy)

 **Interesting Tech News:** [Elon Musk Doing Elon Musk Things](https://www.cnet.com/news/blue-origin-loses-legal-challenge-over-nasas-choice-of-spacex-and-starship/)